tomaszstas-railwaymen/bitmovin-player-rails/README.md

 Adaptive HTML5 Video Player for Rails

 ## Usage
-Anywhere in your views you can now easily embed a Bitmovin-Player:
+After installation you can embed a Bitmovin-Player anywhere in your views as simple as this:

 ```ruby
 <%= bitmovin_player(